Toe socks for running? Yes, you read that right. If the thought is strange to you, you’re not alone.

 5. ToeSox Minnie Sport Socks

-Women who prefer ankle-length socks, these ones are perfect and they won’t break the bank either.
+For women who prefer ankle-length socks, ToeSox Minnies are perfect.
+And they won’t break the bank either.
 They’re our top value women’s sock choice.

 They feature a cushioned sole from toe to heel, for a lighter, comfier step.
 It’s shock-absorbing and reduces pressure on common problem areas of the foot.